Almoullim/background_location/README.md

 # Background Location

-A Flutter plugin to get location updates in the background for both Android and iOS.
+A Flutter plugin to get location updates in the background for both Android and iOS (Requires iOS 10.0+).
 Uses `CoreLocation` for iOS and `FusedLocationProvider` for Android

 PS: This project was originaly created by [@shah-xad](https://github.com/shah-xad/flutter_background_location) for Android only.